-You start the game on “easy”, so the Spell Card that you play doesn’t matter.
+You start the game on “easy,” so the Spell Card that you play doesn’t matter.
 We like to see our cards in action during this game.
 My favorites are Pocahontas’ Colors of the Wind (#51), Tiana’s Hot Sauce (#60), and Olaf’s Snowgies (Mickey’s Very Merry Christmas Party exclusive).

 There are 70 numbered Sorcerers of the Magic Kingdom Spell Cards.
-1 through 22 are rare and designated with a star in the bottom left corner.
-23 through 40 are uncommon and marked with a moon.
+Cards 1 through 22 are rare and designated with a star in the bottom left corner.
+Cards 23 through 40 are uncommon and marked with a moon.
 41 through 60 are common and have a planet on them.
 The last ten cards, 61-70, are only available by purchasing the Sorcerers of the Magic Kingdom bonus packs.
-These are super rare, for obvious reasons.
+They are super rare, for obvious reasons.

 Special Spell Cards are given out during the ticked events at Magic Kingdom (Mickey’s Very Merry Christmas Party and Mickey’s Not So Scary Halloween).
 They are only available during the party, so be sure to pick yours up.
 These are not included in the numbered cards available to everyone.